facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

 `Physics Manager Attributes`_
 =============================
-Physics Manager Attributes templates describe quantities pertinent to building the simulation world.
+Physics Manager Attributes templates describe quantities, such as timestep and what physics engine to use, pertinent to building the simulation world.
 Any source configuration JSON files used to build these attributes should be formatted as follows:

  	<worldname>.physics_config.json